Bob's your uncle

 Eric Partridge lists it in A Dictionary of Slang and Unconventional English, 1937.
 He states it as dating from circa 1890, although he presents no evidence for that.

-This isn't the first time that an etymological outsider romps home when the favourites have fallen at the first fence.
-We don't know for sure but, based on current knowledge, this classically English expression may well prove to be Scottish and derive not from 10 Downing Street but from the King's Theatre, Dundee.
+This isn't the first time that an etymological outsider romps home when the favourite fell at the first fence.
+We don't know for sure but, based on current knowledge, this expression most probably came into being with Florrie Forde's song.